5.2 Sponsored Research Staff Appointments

 Appointments to these positions may be with or without term and are reviewed within every four-year period.
 Refer to Section 7.6.4 Layoff Notice Period or consult the MIT Employment Policy Manual Section 6.3.4 for notice of termination requirements.
 An appointment may be terminated for cause at any time.
 See Section 7.11 regarding the appointment and employment of foreign nationals.

-Principal investigator status is not normally accorded to incumbents of these positions, but authorization may be granted by the senior officer for a specific project upon recommendation of the department head or laboratory/center director.
-Consulting privileges are not normally available to appointees at this rank.
-They must report their outside professional activities to their department head or laboratory/center director annually, as described in Section 4.4 Conflict of Interest and 4.5 Outside Professional Activities.
+Principal investigator status is not normally accorded to individuals in these positions, but authorization may be granted by the senior officer for a specific project upon recommendation of the department head or laboratory/center director.
+Permitted time to engage in outside professional activities is not normally available to appointees at this rank.
+However, individuals holding such appointments must report their outside professional activities to the Institute on a rolling basis, as they occur throughout the year, in compliance with Section 4.4 Conflict of Interest, Section 7.12 Conflict of Commitment, and the Institute’s guidance on outside activities.

 Appointees receive benefits as described in Section 7.4 Benefits for Faculty and Staff Members and accrue 15 days of vacation for the first year of employment and 20 days of vacation thereafter.